jkohlin/wordpress-basics/project-personal-portfolio.md

 * A Github account
 * Personal repository via Github Classroom

+### Github Classroom
-Github Classroom will be used as remote repository, where your teacher also can follow and comment on your work.
-You will work in your local environment and push to the Github repository after each assignment.
+Github Classroom will be used as your remote Git repository, where your teacher can follow and comment on your work.
+You will work in your local environment and push to the remote repository after each assignment.

 1. Generate your personal theme repository: https://classroom.github.com/assignment-invitations/ba4e0df3e4a0ef72dbd393bc72ef3b36
 2. Clone the Github repository into your local themes folder (make sure you pick the SSH clone URL).
-3. Replace the content in style.css with your personal information.
-Save the file.
-4. Activate your new theme via Wordpress Dashboard (Appearence->Theme).
-5. Commit and push your new theme back to Github.

 ## 3 - Content model (post types)